Wayde Egan: 2020

 Egan made a total of 18 appearances for the New Zealand Warriors as the club missed out on the finals.

 2021

 On 18 July, Egan was ruled out for the remainder of the 2021 NRL season after suffering a shoulder injury in the club's loss against Penrith although he did make an early comeback.

 2022

 Egan made a total of 20 appearances for the New Zealand Warriors in the 2022 NRL season as they finished 15th on the table.

+2023

+On 10 July, Egan re-signed with the club until the end of the 2025 NRL season.
+Egan played 22 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+Egan played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

+2024

+Egan made 20 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
+Egan re-signed with the club until the end of the 2027 season.

+2025

+Egan played 21 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.